 The Guarantee Schemes Act provides detailed guidelines for the authorities in dealing with banking sector liquidity and solvency crises.
 The Act, passed in 1996, gives the authorities extensive scope for preventing crises or dealing with crises once they occur.
 Finanstilsynet and Norges Bank are also represented on the board of the Norwegian Banks’ Guarantee Fund, which plays a key role in dealing with bank crises in Norway.

-The Nordic countries’ central banks have concluded an agreement on managing a crisis at a bank with operations in more than one Nordic country:
+The Nordic-Baltic countries’ central banks have concluded an agreement on managing a crisis at a bank with operations in more than one or more of the countries:

 Norway has signed an agreement between all the key EU authorities (central banks, financial supervisory authorities and finance ministries) on cooperation on managing a crisis at a bank with operations in more than one signatory state: